ivahaev/amigo/README.md

 # amigo
-Asterisk AMI connector in golang
+Asterisk AMI connector on golang.

 Usage is pretty simple.